IloveNooodles/MineHati/README.md

 ## How to show code coverage

-1. In the program directory run `make coverage_test` to run the program
+1. In the program directory run `make coverage_run` to run the program
 2. To look at the coverage result, open `index.html` inside html on coverage directory

 ## Usage